A simple guide to meal planning: 8 simple tips to help you start meal planning today to have a smoother week starting tomorrow.

 Get a meal planning sheet

 Use a meal planning sheet to write down your meal ideas for the week.
 You can also simply get a pen, a piece of paper, and write down the days of the week on it.
 Also, make sure to leave a space to write down a groceries list.
+Here is a free Weekly Meal Planning Set to help you get started!

-Check your fridge, freezer and pantry
+Check your fridge, freezer, and pantry

-Look through your fridge, freezer and pantry and make a list of the main food ingredients you already have in hand.
+Look through your fridge, freezer, and pantry and make a list of the main food ingredients you already have in hand.
 Then, write a list of meals you’ll like to make using those ingredients.
 Check to see what other ingredients you will need to make those meals and if you have it in hand.
 If not, add the ingredients to your groceries list.

-Searching through your fridge and pantry to build your meal plan, specially in the beginning, will help you save money when doing your grocery shopping because you won’t be buying ingredients to simply keep in your pantry.
+Searching through your fridge and pantry to build your meal plan, especially in the beginning, will help you save money when doing your grocery shopping because you won’t be buying ingredients to simply keep in your pantry.

 Find other recipes that work for you